Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: Introduction

-Let $A^d/\QQ$ denote the quadratic twist of an abelian variety $A/\QQ$ by a squarefree integer $d$.
 In this article we prove the following theorem.

-\begin{theorem} Let $(A, p)$ be any of the pairs in Table~\ref{table:examples} where $A/\QQ$ is an abelian surface, $p$ is a prime number.
+\begin{theorem} Let $(A, p)$ be any of the pairs in Table~\ref{table:examples} where $A/\QQ$ is an abelian surface and $p$ is a prime number.
 Then $A/\QQ$ is geometrically simple and the Tate--Shafarevich group $\Sha(A/\QQ)$ contains a subgroup isomorphic to $(\ZZ/p\ZZ)^2$. \end{theorem}

 To our knowledge these are the first examples of geometrically simple abelian surfaces with non-trivial $11$- and $13$-torsion in their Tate--Shafarevich groups.
 Works of Bruin--Flynn--Testa~\cite{BFT_DV33IOJOG2C} and Flynn~\cite{F_DV55IOJOG2C} provide examples of geometrically simple abelian surfaces $A/\QQ$ with $(\ZZ/p\ZZ)^2 \subset \Sha(A/\QQ)$ for each $p = 3, 5$ using $(p,p)$-descent.
-In \cite[Table~1]{AS_VEFTBSDCFMAVOAR0} Agashe and Stein used visibility in modular Jacobians to give many examples of abelian varieties (often of very large dimension) with real multiplication and nontrivial $\Sha(A/\QQ)[p]$ (including the abelian surface \LMFDBLabelMF{571.2.a.c} with $(\ZZ/3\ZZ)^2 \subset \Sha(A/\QQ)$).
+In \cite[Table~1]{AS_VEFTBSDCFMAVOAR0} Agashe and Stein used visibility in modular Jacobians to give many examples of abelian varieties (often of very large dimension) with real multiplication and nontrivial $\Sha(A/\QQ)[p]$ (including an abelian surface $A/\QQ$ with $(\ZZ/3\ZZ)^2 \subset \Sha(A/\QQ)$ in the isogeny class corresponding to the newform \LMFDBLabelMF{571.2.a.c}).
 In \cite[Theorem~1]{F_E7TITSGOG2J} (cf. \cite[Appendix~A]{KS_CVOSBSDFMMASOQ}) the first named author found examples of geometrically simple abelian surfaces $A/\QQ$ with $(\ZZ/7\ZZ)^2 \subset \Sha(A/\QQ)$ by leveraging visibility in an abelian threefold (in particular, the example \LMFDBLabelMF{3200.2.a.bm} in \Cref{thm:examples} is given in \cite{F_E7TITSGOG2J,KS_CVOSBSDFMMASOQ}).
 Our approach is closely related to \cite{AS_VEFTBSDCFMAVOAR0}, \cite[Section~5]{F_VEOO7ITTSGOAEC}, and \cite{F_E7TITSGOG2J}.